nexcaise/ToastAPI-Example/README.md

 nexcaise::toastapi::sendToastMessage("Feature disabled");
 ```

-This can be useful for mod status messages, feature feedback, configuration events, and other notifications that should be visible directly to the player.
+This can be useful for mod status messages, feature feedback, configuration events, and other notifications.

 ## Dependencies